LirongWu/awesome-graph-self-supervised-learning/README.md

 This is a Github Summary of our [Survey](https://arxiv.org/abs/2105.07342).
 If you find this file useful in your research, please consider citing:
 ```
 @article{wu2021self,
-  title={Self-supervised on Graphs: Contrastive, Generative, or Predictive},
+  title={Self-supervised Learning on Graphs: Contrastive, Generative, or Predictive},
-  author={Wu, Lirong and Lin, Haitao and Gao, Zhangyang and Tan, Cheng and Li, Stan and others},
+  author={Wu, Lirong and Lin, Haitao and Tan, Cheng and Gao, Zhangyang and Li, Stan Z},
-  journal={arXiv preprint arXiv:2105.07342},
-  year={2021}
+  journal={IEEE Transactions on Knowledge and Data Engineering},
+  year={2021},
+  publisher={IEEE}
 }
 ```